White-tipped dove: Subspecies

+The subspecies chlorauchenia was formerly known as chalcauchenia, but the former name was found to have precedence in 2023.

 Description

 The dove is about 28 cm long and weighs 155 g.
 Adult birds of most races have a grey tinge from the crown to the nape, a pale grey or whitish forehead and a whitish throat.
 The eye-ring is typically red in most of its range, but blue in most of the Amazon and northern South America.
 The upperparts and wings are grey-brown, and the underparts are whitish shading to pinkish, dull grey or buff on the chest.
 The underwing coverts are rufous.
 The tail is broadly tipped with white, but this is best visible from below or in flight.
 The bill is black, the legs are red and the iris is yellow.

 The white-tipped dove resembles the closely related grey-fronted dove (Leptotila rufaxilla), which prefers humid forest habitats.
 The best distinctions are the greyer forehead and crown, which contrast less with the hindcrown than in the grey-fronted dove.
 In the area of overlap, the white-tipped dove usually has a blue (not red) eye-ring, but this is not reliable in some parts of Brazil, Argentina, Bolivia, Paraguay and Uruguay, where it typically is red in both species.